jina-ai/jina/docs/chapters/flow/index.md

 ## The Score Field

-In ranking document matches, Jina uses several algorithms to compute a `score` field.
-This field can mean either *distance* (with "smaller is better") or *similarity* (with "higher is better").
-As, an example, the `NumpyIndexer` uses k-NN (with various distance metrics) to calculate a *distance*.
-On the other hand, the `MinRanker` uses a the function *1/(1+s)* (where *s* is the min. score from all `chunks`) in order to "bubble up" the score from child `chunks` to the parent, thus "larger is better".
+In ranking document matches, Jina uses several algorithms to compute the *relevance* of a document given a specific query.
+This is stored as a numeric value in the `score` field of a `match`, both at a `document` level and at the `chunk` level.
+This field can mean either "smaller is better" (*distance*) or "larger is better" (*similarity*, *relevance*).

+As, an example, the `NumpyIndexer` uses k-NN (with various distance metrics) to calculate a *distance*, thus "smaller is better".
+On the other hand, the `MinRanker` uses the function *1/(1+s)* (where *s* is the min. score from all `chunks`) in order to "bubble up" the score from child `chunks` to the parent, thus "larger is better".
+There can be other metrics too.

-This can pe problematic when deciding when sorting the vector of results.
-Fortunately, Jina provides the name of the operator that has performed the scoring in the field `"score"`:
+This can pe problematic when deciding how to sort the results from a query.
+Fortunately, Jina provides the name of the operator that has performed the scoring:

 ```
 /**